 Reluctantly, Chef Isaac finds himself working in the kitchen of his nemesis, Chef Piper Peyton.
 Why would he want to cook his way into her heart and even learn sign language to better communicate with her?

 To save a landmark family restaurant in Savannah, two chefs must put aside their twenty-year-old feud and cook together.
 Can they at least try to be kind toward each other without digging up old hurts?
-At the end of the day, is he simply too hot for Piper's kitchen in this enemies-to-friends-to-more romance.
+At the end of the day, is Isaac simply too hot for Piper's kitchen in this enemies-to-friends-to-more romance.